-For example, if you have to purchase a house worth Rs.50 lakh and have taken a loan for Rs.40 lakh, the equity of your house will currently be Rs.10 lakh.
-Breaking it down, Value of the house (50,00,000) – Total loan payable (40,00,000) = Equity (10,000)
+For example, if you have purchased a house worth Rs.50 lakh and have taken a loan for Rs.40 lakh, then the current equity of your house will be Rs.10 lakh.
+Breaking it down,

 Current value of the house (75,00,000) – Total loan payable (20,00,000) = Equity (55,00,000)

 As showcased above, the equity of the house varies from time to time.
 In theory, the equity of a house can reduce as well.
 If the market for real estate drops drastically in a certain area, so will the value of a house in that locality.
-This will in turn adversely effect your house’s equity.
+This will in turn adversely affect your house’s equity.

 Display of any trademarks, tradenames, logos and other subject matters of intellectual property belong to their respective intellectual property owners.
 Display of such IP along with the related product information does not imply BankBazaar's partnership with the owner of the Intellectual Property or issuer/manufacturer of such products.